jamesturner-dev/cb/README.md

 ### This will not run as is from this repository

 It needs the config file for connecting to the db, etc. I will figure out what the best practice is for including dummy file(s).
+Uploading now because I almost broke it without a backup...